Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Introduction

 \section{Introduction}

 Large-scale magnetic fields in astrophysical turbulence can be generated by combined effect of kinetic helicity and non-uniform (differential) rotation or large-scale shear flow \citep[see, e.g.,][]{Moffatt(1978),Parker(1979),Krause(1980),Zeldovich(1983),Ruzmaikin(1988),Ruediger(2013),MD2019,RI21,SS21}.
 The kinetic helicity in turbulence can be produced in rotating inhomogeneous or density stratified turbulence.
-The alternative to rotation is the large-scale shear which is in combination with the density stratification of turbulence (or inhomogeneous turbulence) can produce the kinetic helicity.
+The alternative to rotation is the large-scale shear which is in combination with the density-stratified turbulence (or inhomogeneous turbulence) can produce the kinetic helicity and the $\alpha$ effect.

+Examples of astrophysical systems where large-scale shear motions place an important role are protoplanetary discs \citep[see, e.g.,][]{HB98,EKR98,PPK11,HUB16,HOP16,HOP16b,KR25}, colliding protogalactic clouds and merging protostellar clouds \citep[see, e.g.,][]{CH91,CH93,WBL98,BWL02,RKCL06}, as well as solar and stellar convective zones \citep[see, e.g.,][]{Parker(1979),Krause(1980)}.
+In such systems large-scale shear motions coexist with small-scale turbulence.
+Interaction between large-scale shearing motions and density stratified or inhomogeneous turbulence causes a non-zero $\alpha$ effect and generation of large-scale magnetic field.
 In addition to the large-scale shear motions, there can be collapsing or expanding astrophysical clouds or disks.
 Typical examples of such astrophysical systems are gravitational collapse of young stars, expanding Universe, and supernova explosions resulting to production of turbulence in galaxies and formation of expanding astrophysical clouds.
-Another examples of such astrophysical systems are colliding protogalactic clouds and merging protostellar clouds \citep[see, e.g.,][]{CH91,CH93,WBL98,BWL02,RKCL06}, as well as protoplanetary discs \citep[see, e.g.,][]{HB98,EKR98,PPK11,HUB16,HOP16,HOP16b,KR25}.
-In such systems large-scale shear motions coexist with small-scale turbulence.
-Interaction between large-scale shearing motions and density stratified or inhomogeneous turbulence causes a non-zero $\alpha$ effect and generation of large-scale magnetic field.

-The $\alpha$ effect and effective pumping velocity in inhomogeneous and incompressible turbulence with a large-scale shear have been determined using the spectral $\tau$ approach by \cite{RK03}.
-This approach is valid for large fluid and magnetic Reynolds numbers.
+The $\alpha$ effect and effective pumping velocity in {\it inhomogeneous and incompressible turbulence with a large-scale shear} have been determined by \cite{RK03} using the spectral $\tau$ approach for large fluid and magnetic Reynolds numbers.
 These effects have been also studied applying the quasi-linear approach (or the second-order correlation approximation) by \cite{RS06}.
-This approach is valid for small fluid and magnetic Reynolds numbers or for high conductivity limit but small Strouhal numbers.
+This approach is valid for small fluid and magnetic Reynolds numbers or for high conductivity limit and small Strouhal numbers.